Aristide Blais

-Aristide Blais (October 18, 1875 - November 10, 1964) was a Canadian physician and Senator.
+Aristide Blais (October 18, 1875 - November 10, 1964) was a Canadian physician and politician.

 Early life

 Blais was born on October 18, 1875, in Berthier, Quebec, to Narcisse Blais and Philomène Buteau.
 He attended Laval University earning a Bachelor of Science and medical degree in 1899.
 Blais did two years of post-graduate medical studies in Paris.
 He married Antoinette Bolduc on April 9, 1903, and they had one daughter together.
 He later married Marie Moriarty and they also had one daughter together.
 Early in his medical career, Blais partnered with French-Canadian physician and Senator Philippe Roy in practice.

 During the World War I Blais served as a captain in the Canadian Army Medical Corps, later promoted to lieutenant-colonel, and was appointed in charge of the No. 6 Casualty Clearing Hospital in Saint-Cloud, France.
 During his time he also served with the 38th Battalion and the 11th Field Ambulance Corps.